- Signs & symptoms

 - Absolute mortality rates shift over time, so the score is more useful as an indicator of relative severity than absolute mortality risk.

 - The area under the ROC curve is ~0.79, so the score isn't perfect.
 The score has never been compared to best clinical judgement.
-Although the 4C score can be used as an electronic second opinion, it's not intended to supplant clinical judgement.
+While the 4C score can be used as an electronic second opinion, it should not supplant clinical judgement.

 - More on COVID prognostic models (including the 4C score) here.

 - Lymphopenia and its trends over time (prolonged or worsening lymphopenia portends poor outcome).(Chu et al. 2004)